PyConPL/Book/2016/presentations/Debugging_of_CPython_processes_with_gdb/text.md

 ## Optimized out frames

-For introspection to work properly, it's crucial, that information about `PyEval_EvalFrameEx` arguments is preserved for each call.
+For introspection to work properly, it's crucial, that information about\crlf `PyEval_EvalFrameEx` arguments is preserved for each call.
 Depending on the optimization level[19] used in `gcc` when building CPython or the concrete compiler version used, it's possible that this information will be lost at